Echelon EX15 Review | Great But I Found a Better Bike

 The Echelon EX-15 indoor cycle exhibits a tough all-steel build combined with an ergonomic modern aesthetic.
 This makes the EX-15 is both easy to use and perfectly capable of withstanding the most intense needs of all spin cyclists.
 The EX-15, like all of Echelon’s Connect line, also allows for many degrees of variation, enabling it to cater to all your needs.
 As the EX-15 is also the smallest of Echelon’s Connect line it is also easy to allocate space for it, even further increasing the ease with which this bike can be incorporated into your daily life.

 Quiet Belt Drive and Child-Safe Flywheel:

-The combined belt drivetrain and magnetic resistance flywheel ensures that the Echelon EX-15 gives you an almost silent riding experience every time.
+The combined belt drivetrain and magnetic resistance flywheel ensure that the Echelon EX-15 gives you an almost silent riding experience every time.
 The fluid no-contact brakes and the use of a belt instead of a clunky chain add up to a slick cycling experience.
 And as we see on the other spin bikes in Echelon’s Connect line, the magnetic flywheel offers 32 different levels of resistance, which just offers another layer of customization to the EX-15, letting its rider personalize their workout to best fit their needs and desires.

-Well-Constructed Frame and Adjustable Handlebars:
+Well-Constructed Frame and Bluetooth Connectivity:

 Echelon EX-15 Smart Connect Fitness Bike Cons: